mfornace/lilwil/README.md

     repeat_test(ct, [&] {run_some_random_test(ct);});
 };
 ```
-You could define further extensions could run the test iterations in parallel.
+You could define further extensions could run these iterations in parallel.
 Functionality like `repeat_test` is intentionally left out of the API so that users can define their own behavior.

 ## `Handler` C++ API
 Events are kept track of via a simple integer `enum`.
 It is relatively easy to extend to more event types.